JerryXRQ/CS337_Project1/README.md

 ### Daniel Wang:
 Wrote tasks 1) sentiment analysis general, 2) acts, and 3) social media popularity analysis (loved).
 Developed the weighting algorithm for nominee.
-Contributed in the writing and formating of README file as well as the submission compilation.
+Contributed in the writing and formatting of README file as well as the submission compilation.
 Helped tune the performance of the code.